-For me, Live at Leeds is the definitive Keith Moon experience.
-There’s an interesting background to the Live at Leeds album.
-The band had just gotten back from the US leg of their Tommy Tour, where most of the shows were recorded.
-However, nobody took notes on the quality of each performance.
-Instead of listening to all those tapes, Townshend ordered them to be destroyed to keep them from being released as bootlegs.
+For me, Live at Leeds is the definitive Keith Moon experience, but there’s an interesting background to the Live at Leeds album.
+The band had just gotten back from the North American leg of their Tommy Tour, where most of the shows were recorded.
+However, nobody took notes on the quality of each performance, so instead of listening to all those tapes, Townshend ordered them to be destroyed to keep them from being released as bootlegs.*

 Two shows were then booked to cut a live record: one at the city of Hull in northeastern England, and another at the University of Leeds.
 The band felt like the Hull concert was better overall in terms of fidelity and playing, but something went haywire with the bass tracks, so the Leeds show was released.
 If you look at the venue, it really is a dining hall more so than any sort of theater, which makes the fidelity of this recording even more impressive (you can check out some more photos of the concert here).

 While I have the original 6–track vinyl release from my dad’s record collection, my first exposure to Live at Leeds was the 14–track CD that was released in 1995.
 Listening to that version of the album, I always considered the “Amazing Journey/Sparks” medley to be the centerpiece of the concert, so I’m going to look at “Amazing Journey” today.